Nothing like feeling the power of the wind on the rudder and the wheel and sails billowing !

 It is not my intention to overwhelm the student with nomenclature regarding every winch, stay, halyard, or sail on the boat, these terms will come up during the practicing, but learning to identify where the wind is coming from, how to drive the boat with little wind, or if we are lucky, more wind, enhancing the experience and putting "Sailing A Boat" into proper perspective.

 The adventure should be FUN and not a chore or a frustrating exercise, Sailing is relatively easy and once the basics are brought to the attention of the student, everything falls into place.

 Weather and time permitting, we will put up the Genoa sail so the driver can feel the true power of the wind.

-After you sign up for the Sailing Lesson, send me a copy of the Voucher you bought (screenshot) and I'll send you a PDF 16 pages to look over just to give you a brief handbook of the Basics.
+After you sign up for the Sailing Lesson, send me an email address, and I'll send you a PDF 16 pages to look over just to give you a brief handbook of the Basics.
 I like to allow minimum 5 hours; cost is $500 for up to 6 people.

-Two photos to right: top my sister Martha at Coconut Grove Sailing Club about 1960.
+(Two photos) below left is my sister Martha at Coconut Grove Sailing Club about 1960.
 She got an 8' pram for Christmas and I thought it should be mine.
 The rest is history.
-Lower pic is at Lauderdale Yacht club; kids learning the same sailing basics today.)feet, but the basics are the same
+Lower pic on right is at Lauderdale Yacht club; kids learning the same sailing basics today.)feet, but the basics are the same